old-memories/libubd/README.md

     For READ requests, it behaves like /dev/zero;
     For WRITE requests, it behaves like /dev/null.

-- ubd_runner_binary: a more complicated ubd target.
+- ubd_test_binary: more complicated than ubd_noob_binary.
-    It handles IOs in per ubd queue's work threads asynchronously.
+    It still handles IOs one by one per ubd queue.
     It has a backing file(O_DIRECT) and data is READ/WRITTEN from/into this file.
     This target allocates internal data buffer itself.

+- ubd_runner_binary: a much more complicated ubd target.
+    It handles IOs in per ubd queue's work threads asynchronously.

 ## Quick start